Convolutional neural network: Video analysis

 Compared to image data domains, there is relatively little work on applying CNNs to video classification.
 Video is more complex than images since it has another (temporal) dimension.
 However, some extensions of CNNs into the video domain have been explored.
 One approach is to treat space and time as equivalent dimensions of the input and perform convolutions in both time and space.
 Another way is to fuse the features of two convolutional neural networks, one for the spatial and one for the temporal stream.
 Long short-term memory (LSTM) recurrent units are typically incorporated after the CNN to account for inter-frame or inter-clip dependencies.
-Unsupervised learning schemes for training spatio-temporal features have been introduced, based on Convolutional Gated Restricted Boltzmann Machines and Independent Subspace Analysis.
-Its application can be seen in text-to-video model.
+Unsupervised learning schemes for training spatio-temporal features have been introduced, based on convolutional gated restricted Boltzmann machines and independent subspace analysis.
+Its application can be seen in text-to-video models.

 Natural language processing

 CNNs have also been explored for natural language processing.
 CNN models are effective for various NLP problems and achieved excellent results in semantic parsing, search query retrieval, sentence modeling, classification, prediction and other traditional NLP tasks.

 Compared to traditional language processing methods such as recurrent neural networks, CNNs can represent different contextual realities of language that do not rely on a series-sequence assumption, while RNNs are better suitable when classical time series modeling is required.